shipcod3/IRC-Bot-Hunters/README.md

 # IRC Bot Hunters
 a collection of Metasploit PoC exploits for IRC Botnets that takes over the owner of a bot which then allows Remote Code Execution.
+Most IRC Botnets can be taken over by using their herders' usernames or by triggering a certain command which does shell execution.
+Almost all of the modules here have been accepted in the Metasploit repository.
+If you are looking for C&C exploit modules, I have also made some modules which I have pushed in the main msf repository.

 ![image](https://cloud.githubusercontent.com/assets/3483615/9675972/44986a28-52f7-11e5-8c1a-76cabf835cb6.png)